 Simon's Rock's obligations to investigate and adjudicate in a prompt timeframe under Title IX and other campus policies apply to matters governed under this Policy, and Simon's Rock cannot agree to extensive delays solely to accommodate the schedule of an Advisor.
-The determination of what is reasonable shall be made by the Director of Title IX and Civil Rights or designee.
+The determination of what is reasonable shall be made by the Title IX Coordinator or designee.
 Simon's Rock will not be obligated to delay a meeting or hearing under this process more than five (5) business days due to the unavailability of an Advisor, and may offer the party the opportunity to obtain a different Advisor or utilize one provided by Simon's Rock.
-The Director of Title IX and Civil Rights will consider requests made to delay or reschedule a meeting or other proceedings and will make the final determination with respect to that request.
+The Title IX Coordinator will consider requests made to delay or reschedule a meeting or other proceedings and will make the final determination with respect to that request.